-Thick, hazardous smoke from wildfires to continue to smother West Coast
+Hazardous smoke from wildfires continues to smother West Coast

 Lower temperatures and higher humidity have allowed the more than 8,600 firefighters to make progress on the 30 large wildfires spreading across nearly 1.7 million acres in Oregon and Washington state, fire officials said Tuesday.
 Some of those fires continued to grow, while at least one, the Almeda Fire that ravaged communities in southern Oregon, reached 100 percent containment, a rare victory in what has been an alarmingly busy fire season at its outset.

-“We now find ourselves one week into this, and without question our state has been pushed to its limits,” Gov. Kate Brown (D) said in a news conference Monday.
+“We now find ourselves one week into this, and without question our state has been pushed to its limits,” Gov. Kate Brown (D) said during a news conference Monday.
 “As we look toward the next few days, my firefighting teams tell me they are optimistic that cooler weather coming toward the end of this week will be a tremendous help.”

 In California, more than 16,600 firefighters continued to face off against 25 major wildfires across the state.
-The blazes in California have burned more than 3.2 million acres, leading to the destruction of more than 4,200 structures, according to state fire authorities.
+The blazes in California have burned more than 3.2 million acres and destroyed more than 4,200 structures, according to state fire authorities.

-A cooling trend in California has created cooperative weather for the fire crews in the state, but gusty winds have allowed fires to pick up in the north and along the Sierra, said Daniel Berlant, assistant deputy director of Cal Fire.
+A cooling trend in California has helped fire crews in the state, but gusty winds have allowed fires to pick up in the north and along the Sierra, said Daniel Berlant, assistant deputy director of Cal Fire.
 Those wind gusts are expected to continue through at least Thursday.

 More than 1,145 homes have been destroyed in Oregon, and 3,185 residents remained in shelters provided by the Red Cross as of Tuesday.
-Many more are still displaced from their homes, waiting for evacuation orders to lift.
+Many more are displaced from their homes and waiting for evacuation orders to lift.

 While officials on Monday had said 10 people were reported dead in Oregon, the state medical examiner later determined that two of those fatalities were unrelated to the fires, bringing the death toll down to eight.
-Both of those fatalities were identified as animal remains.
+The two subtractions were identified as animal remains.

 On Tuesday, the state began consolidating its efforts to identify and report fatalities in a single mobile morgue, the state’s Office of Emergency Management said.

-About a tenth of an inch of rain fell along the Oregon coast Tuesday, bringing substantial improvements in visibility there, said Daniel Hartsock, a meteorologist with the National Weather Service in Portland.
-Still, satellite imagery showed smoke lingering over the Willamette Valley and Columbia River Gorge, with smoke moving northward from the fires in California.
+About one-tenth of an inch of rain fell along the Oregon coast on Tuesday, bringing substantial improvements in visibility there, said Daniel Hartsock, a meteorologist with the National Weather Service in Portland.
+Still, satellite imagery showed smoke lingering over the Willamette Valley and Columbia River Gorge, with smoke moving north from the fires in California.
 Forecasts predict the first “big rain” will arrive in the valley by Thursday afternoon, Hartsock said.

-But Doug Grafe, chief of fire protection at the Oregon Department of Forestry, said the rain could come with some lightning and thunderstorms in the east, which could ignite new fires.
+But Doug Grafe, chief of fire protection at the Oregon Department of Forestry, said the rain could come with some lightning and thunderstorms in the east, which could ignite additional fires.

 Livingston reported from Washington.